jerolon/FitBit_Tracker_Data_Analytics_Practice/0_Fit_Bit_Tracker_Data_Sorting_and_Filtering.md

 We are using the data from
 <https://www.kaggle.com/datasets/arashnic/fitbit>.
 Assume the path to
 the data is in a folder above where the repository is.
+This is an exploration of the data’s quirks.

 ### Daily activity data